mtorpey/wooden-ships/2-basic.md

     boarding party.

-3. Once casualties have been removed, both players refigure their total number of surviving crew squares are recompute their TMS.
+3. Once casualties have been removed, both players refigure their total number of surviving crew squares and recompute their TMS.
 Another melee *round* is fought.
 This continues for three *rounds* or until one side has a three-to-one or better advantage in TMS.
 When a three-to-one advantage occurs, the enemy boarding party is defeated